 MOODY MUSIC

 Do you include Christian music as one of your choices?
 I did not grow up listening to Christian music on the radio.
 I was willing to sing it at church or with the family around the piano, but I just couldn't seem to get into it when I heard it on the radio.
 I preferred rock and roll.
 I'm a product of the '60's.
 Rock and roll is fast paced and worldly, which reflected my former life.
 It's not that I was a bad person.
-I was a regular church goer, but I didn't give God much thought outside of the church.
-I was uninterested in developing a relationship with my heavenly Father, so I tuned him out.
+I was a regular church goer, but I didn't give God much thought outside of church.
+I had little interest in developing a relationship with my heavenly Father.
+I wasn't in the mood for Him, so I tuned him out.

 When I did turn my life over to God and began to listen to a Christian radio station, I found the music was foreign to me.
 I was still drawn to rock and roll.
 But the more I listened to Christian music, the more I came to appreciate it.
 I began to concentrate on the words.
 They really spoke to me.
 Then I noticed the music was catchy, too.
 I had "grown" to like it.